 Cause of injury

-Force is applied to the exterior of the knee joint.
+A lot of force is applied to the exterior of the knee joint.

-Signs and symptoms
+Sprained knee signs and symptoms

 RICER.
 Immobilization.
-Anti-inflammatory medication.
+Anti-inflammatory diet and medication.

-Rehabilitation and prevention
+Sprained knee Rehabilitation and prevention

 Based upon the severity of the sprain, introduction back into activity and good rest might be enough.
 Through the phase of rehabilitation, strengthening braces may be required for more severe sprains.
 The more severe sprains might require rest and immobilization from any activity.
 Other equipment and stationary bicycles could be used as a range of motion and strength start to return.
 Ensuring adequate strength in the thigh muscles and conditioning before beginning any activity.
 It is susceptible to injury to the knee will help avoid these kinds of injuries.